Albuterol Inhalation Powder

-This medicine comes with INSTRUCTIONS FOR USE.
-Ask your pharmacist for directions on how to use this medicine.
+This medication comes with INSTRUCTIONS FOR USE.
+Ask your pharmacist for directions on how to use this medication.
 Read the information carefully.
-Talk to your pharmacist or health care provider if you have questions.
+Talk to your pharmacist or care team if you have questions.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 Keep out of the reach of children and pets.

 Store between 15 and 30 degrees C (59 and 86 degrees F).
 Keep inhaler away from extreme heat, cold or humidity.
 Get rid of it 13 months after removing it from the foil pouch, when the dose counter reads "0" or after the expiration date, whichever is first.